Dan-Tran/Dan-Tran.github.io/index.md

 ---
 layout: home
 ---
 Hi!
-I'm Dan Tran and I'm a student at the University of Washington majoring in Computer Science.
-I'm currently working on completing the Combined BS/MS Program and I plan on getting my Master's degree in the Spring of 2019.
+I'm Dan Tran and I'm currently a software engineer at Microsoft.
+I recieved my Masters Degree at the University of Washington, majoring in Computer Science.

+At Microsoft, I am a part of the team that works on Azure Boost and I develop and maintain the automated security infrastructure that allows the team to detect, triage, patch, and track vulnerabilities within our SLAs.
+I also oversee the security effort and process for Azure Boost.
+My interest is in machine learning and using those models to better improve our processes and tooling.

 You may wish to see my resume available [here](assets/dan_tran_resume.pdf).